Xilinx/Vitis-Tutorials/AI_Engine_Development/AIE/Feature_Tutorials/09-debug-walkthrough/Hardware/Stage_4.md

 5. Then generate the sd_card.img by **Flow -> Hardware -> Package -> Build Package **.
 6. Prepare the target hardware by flashing the `sd_card.img` on to the VCK190.
 7. Plug in the sd_card into the SD card slot, and power up the board.
-8. Once the boot completes, type `ifconfig` in the hardware console.
+8. After the boot completes, type `ifconfig` in the hardware console.
 This is required to set up the Linux TCF agent to connect with the host.

    ```
    versal-rootfs-common-20231:/run/media/mmcblk0p1# ifconfig